NethServer/nethsecurity-ui/README.md

 Almost all APIs are authenticated using [JWT](https://flask-jwt-extended.readthedocs.io/en/stable/).

-Authentication workflow:
+Authentication work-flow:

 1. send user name and password to `/login` API
-2. retrive authorization tokens:
+2. retrieve authorization tokens:
    - `access_token`: it's the token used to executed all APIs, it expires after an hour
    - `refresh_token`: this token can be used only to call the `/refresh` API and request a new `access_token`, it expires after `API_SESSION_DURATION` seconds (default to 7 days)
 3. invoke other APIs by setting the header `Authorization: Bearer <access_token>"`